borisdayma/char-RNN/README.md

 The following files are present:

-- `notebook - char-RNNN.ipynb` is a Jupyter Notebook use to prototype our solution ;
+- `notebook.ipynb` is a Jupyter Notebook use to prototype our solution ;
 - `train.py` is a script to run several experiments and log them on W&B.

 The runs and reports can be found on W&B project page (FUTURE LINK TO INSERT).